briglx/azure_container_app/functions/README.md

 # File Processing Pipeline - Function App

-The fuction app receives the trigger to spin up a container instance.
+The function app receives the trigger to spin up a container instance.

 ## Provision Resources